 In the face of worldwide crises, it is ever more important to emphasize struggles among the most marginalized populations whose vulnerability is constructed by the neoliberal logic of (under)privilege.
 Po-tent City insists that the homeless, refugees, workers in developing countries, and migrant workers are closely related to everyone else’s well-being.
 By recognizing and acknowledging those whose everyday survival relies on bandage solutions or temporary structures that unhouse them, ‘we’ who previously segregated them as ‘others’ see ourselves better as part of a bigger social and ecological home we all share.
 It is important to be aware that we are living through an ongoing climate crisis that will persistently require us to care for one another.
 Po-tent City aims to gather people beyond social and physical divides and empower each other, together facing the biggest challenge that we share beyond any borders.
 Our allied bodies, whether physical or virtual, will celebrate our gathering rights and desires to be truly home.

-Art Action Earwig’s Po-tent City at the 17th Heart of the City Festival will feature two streams of audiovisual storytelling.
-One is the Home Squat Home Mobile App and the other is the Climate Series.
+Art Action Earwig’s Po-tent City features two streams of audiovisual storytelling: the Home Squat Home Mobile App and the Climate Series.

 To download the app and learn more about the project, click here.